usnistgov/feasst/buildtemplate/dev.rst

 * implement arbitrary order parameters as a class/factory method within CriteriaWLTMMC to allow users to define their own order parameters.
 These order parameters also must operate on Space/Pair objects (and also perhaps a Trial for expanded ensemble).
 * runNumSweeps instead should have something where one generates the clones as vector<shrptr>, then runNumSweep takes these as input.
 That way one can modify the clones as one sees fit (also in multiprocessor restarts) before running the clones.
 It would take a lot of the hidden magic out without complicating the interface too drastically.
 * Fix GSL memory leaks
-* weekly tests -> test cases, perhaps run on a cluster with more processors?
-* change initEnergy in most implementations to use Inner() and reduce code complexity/copied code.
 * add PairPatchKF and PairLJCoulEwald loops to Pair base class for molecule-center-based cut-offs before loops through particles, Or make them more general (e.g., multi patch particles?).
 * Add verbosity level for printing debug messages
-* Automate updating of packages (e.g., documentation, push with hooks, etc).
-* List publications which use FEASST and also make a citation generator.
+* Make a citation generator for techniques that are used.
 * move checkBond from MC to analyze class for rigid particle simulations (or as part of checkE?)
 * Move some analysis outside of space class
   - but what if things like trials use the analysis, such as clusters?
   - ""This trial requires MC to have an analyze class...""
 * document log file and tuning, changing acceptance percentage
 * Include PDF version of manual in release tarballs
-* automate running of python testcases in same spirit as C++
-* Expose physical constants to the public API (in preparation of CODATA, etc)
 * Package FEASST as a Docker app
-* move unittests to testcases: ljmultilambda2D, ljnpt, NPTandLJvLJMulti, semigrand,
+* move unittests to testcases: ljmultilambda2D, NPTandLJvLJMulti, semigrand,
 * Fix the API TOC for non-derived classes (e.g., TOC disappears when you select "Histogram")
 * Add PairPatchKJ testcase.
 * Add test case with AnalyzeCluster and AnalyzeScatter.
 * Add test case with PairTabular1D (and/or improve beyond linear interpolation).
+* Incorporate more "tools" as part of the test cases (e.g., rw, restart, xyz2bin, etc).